-One of the following paint systems must be used over the Caviteclad finishing plasters to make the system weathertight and give the desired finish colour to exterior walls.
+The following paint system must be used over the EZpanel finishing plasters to make the system weathertight and give the desired finish colour to exterior walls

-Plastershield is a 100% acrylic-based paint that has been specially formulated for use over cement based plasters.
-Plastered surfaces must be coated with a minimum of 2 coats of Plastershield tinted to the selected colour and applied by brush and roller at a spread rate of approximately 6m2/litre.
-If a dark colour is being applied, we highly recommend that a coat of lime stop/limelock is applied to the finished plaster before painting commences.
+955 Acrashield Advance acrylic-based paint system that has been specially formulated for use over cement based plasters.
+Cement based plaster systems must be coated with one coat of Acratex 501/10 Green Render Sealer follow by 2 coats of 955 Acrashield Advance, the full acrylic based system must be coated with 2 coats of 955 Acrashield Advance tinted to the selected colour and applied by brush and roller at a spread rate of approximately 6m2/litre.

-As an alternative to Plastershield, a latex based exterior paint system complying with any of Parts 7, 8, 9 or 10 of AS 3730 may be used.
+955 Acrashield Advance acrylic-based exterior paint system complies with all of Parts 7, 8, 9 or 10 of AS 3730.
 The paint system must be applied in accordance with the paint manufacturer's instructions.

-Other paint systems are not covered by this specification sheet and Specialized Construction Products Ltd will not warrant the use or suitability of alternative paint systems over the surface of its plaster finishes.
+Other paint systems are not covered by this specification sheet and Specialized Construction Products will not warrant the use or suitability of alternative paint systems over the surface of its plaster finishes.